Aloha Aloe Vera

 Minerals: Aloe contains calcium, chromium, copper, selenium, magnesium, manganese, potassium, sodium, and zinc - all essential minerals.
 Zinc can act as an astringent to tighten pores and help to combat the appearance of redness.
 Lastly, zinc can also act as an enzyme co-factor (there’s that beautiful synergy coming into play).

 Sugars: Amongst others, Aloe contains glucomannan, a polysaccharide that stimulates collagen production and can promote tissue repair.
-Acemannan, another prominently available complex carbohydrate found in Aloe, has been shown to accelerate wound healing.
+Acemannan, another prominently available complex carbohydrate found in Aloe, has been shown to accelerate healing benefits.

 Lignin: An element that enhances the penetrative effects of other ingredients into the skin, as it can soak into all the levels of the skin, even down to the cellular level.
 Lignins can even penetrate toughened skin.